1. Home

 Somerset's property market is diverse, ranging from the Georgian premium of Bath to the regeneration opportunities in Bridgwater and Taunton.
 Hinkley Point C - the UK's first new nuclear power station in a generation - is the county's largest current economic driver, bringing thousands of construction workers and creating housing demand across the Bridgwater area.
 Bath commands premium values driven by heritage appeal and lifestyle buyers.

-New-build completions totalled 106 over the same period, representing 1.5% of total transactions.
-This signals an active development pipeline with proven buyer demand.
+New-build completions totalled 86 over the same period, representing 1.1% of total transactions.
+Development activity is moderate, suggesting potential for increased supply to meet demand.

 Key Development Drivers